pyOpenSci/pyopensci.github.io/_pages/learn.md

 ## Start learning: Beginner-friendly Python packaging tutorials

-Beginner-friendly Python packaging tutorials that will take you through the full process of creating a Python package, following modern best practices.
+Beginner-friendly Python packaging tutorials guide you through creating a Python package, following modern best practices.
+It's best to follow the tutorials in order, but you can always pick a specific topic if you wish to jump around.

 <div class="tutorial__container">
 {% for atutorial in site.tutorials %}